leekevinyg/react-tag-input/README.md

 To build the examples run: ``` npm run build-examples ```

-To build for an npm registry run: ``` npm run build ```.
+To build for a npm registry run: ``` npm run build ```.
 Contents in src/lib will be what is outputted to the dist folder.
 The contents in dist can then be published to a npm registry.